Philippine FDA orders Sanofi to take down dengue vaccine ads

-MANILA, Philippines (AP) — The Philippine Food and Drugs Administration has ordered pharmaceutical giant Sanofi Pasteur Inc. to stop airing television and radio advertisements of its dengue vaccine in violation of a ban on promoting prescription or ethical drugs in mass media.
+MANILA, Philippines (AP) — The Philippine Food and Drug Administration said Tuesday that it has ordered pharmaceutical giant Sanofi Pasteur Inc. to stop airing television and radio advertisements for its dengue vaccine in violation of a ban on promoting prescription or ethical drugs in mass media.

-The FDA said in a statement Tuesday it issued a summons on Dec.
+The FDA said in a statement that it issued a summons on Dec.
 13 directing the drugmaker to take down the ads for Dengvaxia.
-It has asked Sanofi to explain why it should not be penalized and has asked television and radio stations not to air the ads.
+It also wrote to television and radio stations, asking them not to air the ads.

+Sanofi said in a statement that the ads have been taken down.

-Sanofi said in response that it had been conducting a disease awareness campaign that complied with FDA requirements.
+The company said the order was in connection with a disease awareness campaign that it conducted.

 Most Read Stories